BlocProtocol/BLOC-rpc/README.md

   port: 8070, // what port is bloc-service running on
   timeout: 2000, // request timeout
   ssl: false, // whether we need to connect using SSL/TLS
-  rpcPassword: 'changeme', // must be set to the password used to run bloc-service
+  rpcPassword: 'inblocwetrust', // must be set to the password used to run bloc-service

   // RPC API default values
   defaultMixin: false, // the default mixin to use for transactions, the default setting is false which means we don't have a default value
   defaultFee: 1, // the default transaction fee for transactions
   defaultBlockCount: 1, // the default number of blocks when blockCount is required
-  decimalDivisor: 100, // Currency has many decimal places?
+  decimalDivisor: 1000, // Currency has many decimal places?
   defaultFirstBlockIndex: 1, // the default first block index we will use when it is required
   defaultUnlockTime: 0, // the default unlockTime for transactions
-  defaultFusionThreshold: 10000000, // the default fusionThreshold for fusion transactions })
+  defaultFusionThreshold: 1, // the default fusionThreshold for fusion transactions })
 ```